Mahler Festival in Amsterdam

 international concert pianist and organist and classical music lecturer

-Depart London Heathrow 1145 on British Airways, arriving Amsterdam 1405.
-Transfer to Park Hotel for five nights.
-Welcome and introductory lecture followed by evening performance at the Concertgebouw featuring the New York Philharmonic under Jaap van Zweden with Roderick Williams (baritone): Lieder eines fahrenden Gesellen, Symphony No 1 in D major ‘Titan’.
+Depart London Heathrow on British Airways, for Amsterdam.
+Transfer to Park Hotel for six nights.
+Welcome and introductory lecture followed by evening performance at the Concertgebouw featuring the Royal Concertgebouw Orchestra under Fabio Luisi with Peter Mattei (baritone): Symphony No 5 in C sharp minor.

 Morning lecture followed by historical walking tour of Amsterdam.
 Afternoon: visit to the Rijksmuseum.
-Evening performance at the Concertgebouw featuring the New York Philharmonic under Jaap van Zweden with Joélle Harvey (soprano) and Sasha Cooke (mezzo-soprano): Symphony No 2 in C minor ‘Resurrection’.
+Evening performance at the Concertgebouw featuring the Hong Kong Philharmonic under Jaap van Zweden with Shenyang (baritone): Symphony No 1 in D, Des Knaben Wunderhorn.

 If you would like to upload your photos to our gallery click here

-return airfare, accommodation based on sharing an executive twin or double bedded room, performances as described, breakfast, dinner with wine, water & coffee, excursions & admissions, gratuities.
+Cost of £3795 includes: return airfare, accommodation based on sharing a classic double bedded room, performances as described, breakfast, dinner with wine, water & coffee, excursions & admissions, gratuities.